emnh/boolwidth/README.md

 - cbool: reimplementation of basic cutbool algorithm in C. I think I remember it works, but is not very general (using ints) or usable as library.

-- CSharp/BoolWidth: Partial rewrite in C#.
+- csharp/BoolWidth: Partial rewrite in C#.
 Nothing works .

-- FSharpTest/CutBoolExperiments: Testing a new smart algorithm for fast cutbool computation in F#.
-Doesn't work yet.
-Don't think it even compiles ATM.
-I think the idea is good though.
+- fsharp/CutBoolExperiments: Testing a new smart algorithm for fast cutbool computation in F#.

 # Resources